hpcgarage/intrepyddguide/language.md

    have same data type)
 3. Lists of primitive types (homogeneous -- all elements must have same data type).
-Cases 1. and 2. represent Intrepydd data types taht can be used in function parameters and return values invoked from the Python main programs.
+Cases 1. and 2. represent Intrepydd data types that can be used in function parameters and return values invoked from the Python main programs.
 Case 3 represents local Intrepydd lists that cannot interoperate with Python lists.